 The Bluefin-9 is suitable for a range of missions, such as inshore surveys, hydrographic mapping, rapid environmental assessments and mine countermeasures.
 It is also used for port and harbour security, search and recovery, environmental protection and monitoring, and intelligence, surveillance and reconnaissance (ISR).

 General Dynamics offers the Bluefin-9 with a warranty of 18 months and its world-class operational training.

 Bluefin-9 autonomous underwater vehicle design and features

-The Bluefin-9 incorporates a fully composite fibre body and is torpedo-shaped.
+The Bluefin-9 is torpedo-shaped and incorporates a fully composite fibre body.
 It is buoyant in fresh and salt water and is equipped with nose and aft mounted carrying handles.
-It is 241.8cm-long, has a diameter of 23.8cm, and a dry weight of 70kg.
+It is 241.8cm long, with a diameter of 23.8cm and dry weight of 70kg.

 Bluefin-9 AUV payloads

-Bluefin-9 carries a variety of payloads, including Sonardyne Solstice 3000 multi-aperture sonar, a removable data storage module (RDSM) with a camera, and a range of sensors such as turbidity and fluorometer sensor, a sound velocity sensor, and temperature and pressure sensors.
+Bluefin-9 carries a variety of payloads, including Sonardyne Solstice 3000 multi-aperture sonar, removable data storage module (RDSM) with camera and a range of sensors, such as turbidity and fluorometer sensor, sound velocity sensor, and temperature and pressure sensors.